 Day 4: Bahrain-Kuwait

-Transfer to the airport for flight to Kuwait.
+Transfer to the airport for a morning flight to Kuwait.

 Day 5: Kuwait Full Day Tour